-School governor vacancy - Arundel Court Primary Academy & Nursery
+School governor vacancy specifically with potential to become a Chair - Arundel Court Primary Academy & Nursery

 Being a school governor is a challenging but hugely rewarding role.
 It will give you the chance to make a real difference to young people, give something back to your local community and use and develop your skills in a board-level environment.
 As a governor you will be able to: